 Alzheimer’s Disease 101: What You Need to Know to Be Prepared

-Caregivers if you have a parent who is showing early signs, of Alzheimer’s or is diagnosed with the disease, you need to act now to ensure that their legal affairs are in order.
+Caregivers if you have a parent who is showing early signs of Alzheimer’s or is diagnosed with Alzheimer’s, you need to act now to ensure that their legal affairs are in order.
 At McDonald Law Firm, we can assist you and your parent in preparing the proper legal documents to ensure that your parent’s medical and financial affairs are taken care of when they are incapable of acting on their own behalf.
-To schedule a no obligation consultation today, contact Andre O. McDonald, a knowledgeable Howard County, Montgomery County and District of Columbia estate planning, special-needs planning, veterans pension planning and Medicaid planning attorney, at (443) 741-1088; (301) 941-7809 or (202) 640-2133.
+To schedule a no obligation consultation today, call Andre O. McDonald, a knowledgeable Howard County, Montgomery County and District of Columbia estate planning, special-needs planning, veterans pension planning and Medicaid planning attorney, at (443) 741-1088; (301) 941-7809 or (202) 640-2133.

-DISCLAIMER: THE INFORMATION POSTED ON THIS BLOG IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND IS NOT INTENDED TO CONVEY LEGAL OR TAX ADVICE.
+DISCLAIMER: THE INFORMATION POSTED ON THIS BLOG IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND IS NOT INTENDED TO CONVEY LEGAL, INSURANCE OR TAX ADVICE.